About Fad Free Nutrition Blog

 “Food is an Important Part of a Balanced Diet”Fran Lebowitz

 An issue I really want to emphasize throughout this page is that eating healthy is not about following a strict diet plan, eating only salads and depriving ourselves of the foods we love.
 We have to eat!
 And not just to nourish our bodies, but because it’s a pleasurable activity too, one which we have to right to enjoy.
 I don’t believe that there are “bad” or “good” foods: all foods can be a part of a healthy diet.
-It’s just a matter of learning to strike a balance between those foods that are really going to nurture our health, and those that we kinda have to take it easy with!
+It’s just a matter of learning how to trust ourselves to nourish our bodies like we were born to.

 I am constantly becoming more and more aware of the fact that restrictive diets don’t work for the long haul.
 I’m also very concerned about the actual diet culture.
 You know, those social beliefs that try to convince us that in order to be accepted you have to weigh “x” pounds, that create difficult relationships with food and that promote disordered eating.
 Yeah, it’s no wonder the act of eating has become so problematic.
 We’ve been bombarded with these false beliefs for so long that, unknowingly, they’ve become part of the way we think and behave around food.